function-store/FunctionStore_tools/README.md

 3. Open a new project file
 4. Drag and drop the downloaded `.tox` to the root (`/`) level of your network
 5. Drag and drop the `.tox` to an existing project file's root level
-6. (Optinal) Save the project file and set it as default startup file in `Preferences->General->Startup File Mode/Custom Startup File`
+6. (Strongly Suggested) Save the project file and set it as default startup file in `Preferences->General->Startup File Mode/Custom Startup File` so that it is used in every project from then on!

-> **Note:** There might be errors shown initially but upon right clicking on the component and clicking `Clear (Children) Script Errors` they should be gone
+> **Note:** There might be errors shown initially but upon right clicking on the component and clicking `Clear (Children) Script Errors` they should be gone.

+## Syncing/Externalizing

+There are a couple of components whose states/contents you'll probably want to synchronize between your projects, such as [OpTemplates](https://github.com/function-store/FunctionStore_tools/wiki/01.-OpTemplates), [ExprHotStrings](https://github.com/function-store/FunctionStore_tools/wiki/02.-FNS_Toolbar#exprhotstrings), or [Global ResetPLS](https://github.com/function-store/FunctionStore_tools/wiki/02.-FNS_Toolbar#global-resetpls) exceptions.
+These are saved into a folder inside your **User Palette**, and can be toggled On or Off.

+The state of some other components such as MIDI/OSC Maps get saved into your project folder for easy migration and future-proofing for updates.

+These can be turned off in the Custom Parameters of the toolkit.

+## Custom Parameters

+At the base level of `FunctionStore_tools.tox` you can find some custom parameters that allow you to customize its functionalities on a broad scale.
+Should you want further customization, it is possible at the component level of each tool.

+### Active tab

+In this tab you can choose to disable some of the components, that you might find annoying or unwanted.
+I only added the ones I personally might want turned off occasionally.
+I also crammed in `ParPromoter Ref/Bind` which is explained here: [CustomPar Tools](https://github.com/function-store/FunctionStore_tools/wiki/02.-FNS_Toolbar#custompar-tools)

+### Syncing

+Turn On or Off Syncing/Externalizing for individual modules **(On by default)**.

 ## Repo Structure